China's BAIC buys 5% Daimler stake to cement alliance | MarketScreener

-But last year Li Shufu, the chairman of Zhejiang Geely Holding, bought a 9.69% stake in the German company with the aim of forging an alliance to develop electric and self-driving cars.
+But last year Li Shufu, the chairman of Zhejiang Geely Holding [GEELY.UL], bought a 9.69% stake in the German company with the aim of forging an alliance to develop electric and self-driving cars.

 "This step reinforces our alignment with, and strong support for, Daimler's management and strategy," BAIC chairman Heyi Xu said on Tuesday.